 What does goal-setting have to do with time management?
 Without a clear goal, prioritizing gets so challenging.
 You will also feel less motivated to complete tasks in a timely manner.
 Your goals should be SMART – specific, measurable, attainable, realistic, and time-bound.
 When you know where you are going, you will know how to get there.

 The next step in effective time management is learning how to prioritize.
 You can’t juggle with so many tasks at a single time.
 You must know which ones to complete first, based on their necessity and urgency.
 There are many prioritization techniques that you can try.
 Experiment on what works for you.
 Do some planning during the week.
 Identify more important activities.
 Have a “to-do list”.
 And set time for leisure and recreation.
 It’s how you define effective time management.

 Multitasking doesn’t work

 Many people think that multitasking is the magic bullet approach on how to manage time.
 You may feel like you are being so productive when you multitask.
 But the truth is you don’t.
 Multitasking doesn’t work.
 And the reason why is that our brain cannot focus on one task or activity at a time.
 Instead of trying to do things all together, play your day in separate blocks and complete things based on your priorities.
 Create clear boundaries.
+Another way to successfully manage all the stuff can be through virtual assistant services, which will ensure to meet all the deadlines on time.
 Work on things that have the biggest impact, down to those that have the least.
 That’s how you do effective management of time at work and even at home.